BarrosoK/multithread_server/README.md

 There is also a client function which is REALLY basic and hardcoded.
 I would recommend you to create your own client aside in order to develop efficiently

-A more advanced (but still basic and did for test purpose only) is available [here](https://github.com/BarrosoK/client)
+A more advanced (but still basic and for test purpose only) is available [here](https://github.com/BarrosoK/client)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.